sMorm/Mimic/README.md

 # Mimic
 JavaScript Stream Bot for Twitter

+WARNING: ABUSING THIS WILL RESULT IN RESTRICTION FROM PERFORMING WRITE ACTIONS THROUGH THE API

 These programs uses ttezel's Twitter API Client for node called 'twit'.

   Head over to his repository: https://github.com/ttezel/twit